JDev00/UIa/README.md

 UIa is structured into 4 layers: (starting from bottom)

-1) Context, responsible to rendering and handling Pages
+1) Context, responsible for rendering and handling Pages
-2) Page,    responsible to rendering and handling Views
+2) Page,    responsible for rendering and handling Views
 3) View,    responsible to provide a common ground to draw and manage widgets
 4) Widget